 The subject of this number, James Robinson Clough, was a native of Bristol.
 How he came to drop his surname one cannot say, but he was universally known as Jimmy Robinson, or Rapahina, as the Maoris called him.
 When a boy he ran away from home and took to the sea, as is generally the case when a boy does run away.

 Born and christened Robinson Clough, one story circulated was that ‘Jimmy’ – pronounced ‘Jemmy’ – had dropped his surname because it was too difficult for Maori to pronounce.
 This is quite possibly true – it proves a challenge for some Europeans too.
 However it seems more likely Jimmy was trying to cover up some of his past.
 He did most certainly take to the sea but his earliest voyage was ‘at her Majesty’s pleasure’.
-Prison records show that ‘Robinson Clough‘, a 15 year old errand boy from Lancashire (not Bristol as he claimed), standing 5 feet and 8 1/2 inches tall, with a fresh complexion, brown hair, hazel eyes, a cut on his left check and tattoos on his arms, was convicted of stealing stockings on 10 January 1827 and transported to NSW, on board the ‘Manlius,’.
-There he served a seven year sentence until he gained his Certificate of Freedom in 1834 – his ‘fresh complexion’ now scared with pock marks from years of hard labour in a harsh unfamiliar environment.
+Prison records show that ‘Robinson Clough‘, a 15 year old errand boy from Lancashire (not Bristol as he claimed), standing five feet and eight and a half inches tall, with a fresh complexion, brown hair, hazel eyes, a cut on his left check and tattoos on his arms, was convicted of stealing stockings on 10 January 1827 and transported to NSW, on board the ‘Manlius,’.
+There he served a seven year sentence until he gained his Certificate of Freedom in 1834 – his ‘fresh complexion’ now scared with pock marks from years of hard labour in a harsh and unfamiliar environment.